-On August 5, 2020, the City Council authorized staff resources for consideration of a General Plan Land Use Designation change to High-Density Residential (36 to 80 dwelling units per acre) for the housing site, a General Plan Text Amendment to allow greater industrial intensities under the General Industrial designation, and rezoning the entire site to P (Planned Community) District.
-The proposed amendments would support two new development projects, including two new personal storage buildings on the Public Storage site and 105 affordable family units on the Alta Housing site (see Exhibit 1-Gatekeeper Application Staff Report, August 25, 2020).
+On August 5, 2020, the City Council authorized staff resources for consideration of a General Plan Land Use Designation change to High-Density Residential (36 to 80 dwelling units per acre) for the housing site, a General Plan Text Amendment to allow greater industrial intensities under the General Industrial designation and a Zoning Map amendment for the entire site to be designated P (Planned Community) District.
+The amendments would support two new development projects, including two new personal storage buildings on the Public Storage site and 105 affordable family units on the Alta Housing site (see Attachment 2-Gatekeeper Application Staff Report, August 25, 2020).